2003100127Sun/ntm/README.md

 	-ng --ngroups -> number of chromosome groups. default value, 1.
 	-np --npermutation -> number of permutation test. default value, 1000.
 	```

+## Contact
+If you have any problem in using it, please feel free to contact
+> Jianfeng Sun: jianfeng.sunmt@gmail.com